 "... a French city flowering alone out of a tropical swamp" —Osbert Sitwell

-Like Shanghai or Bangkok, Saigon comes imbued with its own myth — you have a vision in mind already.
+Like Shanghai or Bangkok, Saigon comes imbued with its own myth — you may have a vision in mind already.
 You've seen it on television, you've seen it in movies: the city of war, the city of sin, the city of changing fortunes.
-Saigon is busy and brash, the commercial hub of Vietnam, the industrial muscle of the nation.
-It's a city of economic contrasts, too.
-At temple festivals you'll see women in shimmering silk ao dais float by ragged beggars.
+However, the Saigon of today bears little resembance and is now busy and brash, the growing commercial hub of Vietnam, and the modern industrial muscle of the nation.
+It's a city of economic contrasts, like so many others in the region where at temple festivals you'll see women in shimmering silk ao dais float by ragged beggars.
 Once Southeast Asia's largest city, it's now boom time again and Saigon is well on its way to recapturing that crown.

 Little is known of Saigon's early history, and the origins of the city's name are uncertain.
 In the 15th century Saigon was little more than swampland in a forest wilderness, an area under the Khmer sphere of influence.
 The Cambodians hunted in this area, then called Prei Nokor.
 Slowly it grew into a small market town; as forest was cleared and rice paddies were carved out, it became an outpost on the eastern flank of the Angkorian Empire.